mwmlln/hangman/README.md

 #### Features Left to Implement

 I am aware that the code written in the program may not be the most efficient way.
 The decision was made to focus on creating workaround solutions to build a fully functioning program with the code that I learned and understand during the rather short space of time given for the course module completion and the project submission deadline.
-When I gain more time and knowledge of Python language, I intend to come back to this program and try improving program efficiently and interactivity.
+When I gain more time and knowledge of Python language, I intend to come back to this program and try improving program efficiency and interactivity.

 Another features I would like to implement in the future is scraping a web site text contents or importing a csv file for list of words selection.
 Implementing this feature will require some API's and much more knowledge but the end product would be much more interesting.